LukyLuke/mse_autmobros/README.md

 ```
 $ target/release/pathfinder 1000 1000 12 99 800 750
+Create Area: 23.597266ms
+Area 1 invalid: Start or End is inside an obstacle.
+Create Area: 21.790536ms
+Area 2 invalid: Start or End is inside an obstacle.
+Create Area: 28.023848ms
+Area 3 invalid: Start or End is inside an obstacle.
+Create Area: 14.823762ms
 Field Size: 1000x1000
 Obstacles:  100 max 100x100

-Grassfire-V1 Calc: 130.348262s
+Grassfire-V1 Calc: 38.487738s
-Path-Calculation: 172.375000µs
+Grassfire-V1 Path-Calculation: 243.118000µs
+Grassfire-V1 Path length: 1440
 Saved: grassfire_v1.png

-Grassfire-V2 Calc: 212.476567ms
+Grassfire-V2 Calc: 99.330146ms
-Path-Calculation: 153.879000µs
+Grassfire-V2 Path-Calculation: 207.100000µs
+Grassfire-V2 Path length: 1440
 Saved: grassfire_v2.png

+Grassfire-V3 Calc: 177.441322ms
+Grassfire-V3 Path-Calculation: 199.515000µs
+Grassfire-V3 Path length: 855
+Saved: grassfire_v3.png
 ```

-*Implementation v1 is ~600 times slower becuase it has to go through all rows and cols until the near end again and again.*
+* *v1* is nearly 400 times slower than *v2* and 215 times slower than *v3*
+* *v2* is around 40%-50% faster than *v3* becasue it has 4 calculations less than *v3*
+* *v3* has nearly 50% less steps the robot has to move than in *v1* and *v2*

 ### Example: Start bottom right, end top left

 ```
 $ target/release/pathfinder 1000 1000 800 750 12 99
+Create Area: 13.838047ms
+Area 1 invalid: Start or End is inside an obstacle.
+Create Area: 12.429355ms
+Area 2 invalid: Start or End is inside an obstacle.
+Create Area: 14.683338ms
 Field Size: 1000x1000
 Obstacles:  100 max 100x100

-Grassfire-V1 Calc: 154.414003ms
+Grassfire-V1 Calc: 34.534503ms
-Path-Calculation: 218.261000µs
+Grassfire-V1 Path-Calculation: 191.280000µs
+Grassfire-V1 Path length: 1440
 Saved: grassfire_v1.png

-Grassfire-V2 Calc: 196.079796ms
+Grassfire-V2 Calc: 90.071216ms
-Path-Calculation: 198.043000µs
+Grassfire-V2 Path-Calculation: 169.519000µs
+Grassfire-V2 Path length: 1440
 Saved: grassfire_v2.png

+Grassfire-V3 Calc: 142.868994ms
+Grassfire-V3 Path-Calculation: 155.412000µs
+Grassfire-V3 Path length: 862
+Saved: grassfire_v3.png
 ```

-*Implementation v1 is not really slower becuase it can update the whole row in one loop as soon as it has found the first value.*
+* *v1* is only 2.5 times slower, in most cases it is arount the same speed as *v2*.
+Under some circumstances it may be that *v1* is even faster because it can update all cells in one run.
+* *v2* is around 40%-50% faster than *v3* becasue it has 4 calculations less than *v3*
+* *v3* has nearly 50% less steps the robot has to move than in *v1* and *v2*